-Adam Kody joined the ACEnet staff in December 2016, serving as the Food Ventures Coordinator.
+Adam Kody joined the ACEnet staff in December 2016, serving as the Food Enterprise Coordinator.
 Adam manages ACEnet’s shared-use kitchen incubator.
 He assists in providing training and technical assistance to food and farm microenterprises.
-Adam has a wide-ranging series of certifications in food safety, including Better Process Controls, HACCP-plan development and implementation, and Preventive Controls for Human Food.
-Additionally, he is a certified ServSafe instructor and proctor, having assisted many foodservice entrepreneurs and employees through successful completion of the State-required Food Protection Manager certification course.
-Adam uses this knowledge base to implement a multi-tiered approach in assisting up-and-coming entrepreneurs through the regulatory hurdles they encounter early and often throughout their growth.
+He is the Hazard Analysis and Critical Control Point (HACCP) Coordinator for the ACEnet Food Ventures Center in Athens where small businesses produce artisanal, value-added specialty foods.
+Adam works directly with entrepreneurs throughout the intake and assessment process, start-up and expansion stages.
+He has a wide-ranging series of certifications in food safety, including Better Process Controls, HACCP-plan development and implementation, and Preventive Controls for Human Food.
+Additionally, Adam is a certified ServSafe instructor and proctor, having assisted many foodservice entrepreneurs and employees through successful completion of the State-required Food Protection Manager certification course.
+He uses this knowledge base to implement a multi-tiered approach … Read More

 Sam Rife joined the ACEnet staff as Facilities Manager in November 2016.
 Sam maintains all ACEnet campuses, including facilities, equipment and grounds.
 He also manages preventive maintenance and inventory of supplies, researches and advises for purchases of equipment, assists with tenant relations and supervises any support staff assigned to facility operations.
 Sam provides support services for housekeeping and maintenance in the form of insuring that all areas of all buildings and grounds on the campus are kept clean, neat and sanitary for the use of the employees and the public and also makes appropriate suggestions for ways to continually improve the overall operation of all the businesses and buildings.